Effect of Microcurrent Stimulation on Delayed-Onset Muscle Soreness: A Double-Blind Comparison

 CONCLUSIONS: Our results indicate that the MENS treatment, within the parameters used for this experiment, was not effective in reducing the pain or loss of ROM associated with delayed-onset muscle soreness.

 Allen, Jennifer D.; Mattacola, Carl G.; and Perrin, David H., "Effect of Microcurrent Stimulation on Delayed-Onset Muscle Soreness: A Double-Blind Comparison" (1999).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 5.